Wisdom Teeth Removal

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at Dental Care of Grafton will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at Dental Care of Grafton will perform the safest, most comfortable extraction procedure possible.

 Here is an overview of the extraction procedure:

 - Local, sedation or general anesthesia is administered

 - An incision is made in the gum tissue

 - The bone that blocks access to the tooth root is removed

 - The site of the removed tooth is cleaned

 - The wound is stitched close to promote healing, though this isn’t always necessary

 - Gauze is placed over the extraction site to control bleeding and to help a blood clot form

 After surgery, your provider can evaluate the state of your teeth and advise you on the most convenient and effective schedule for successful treatment.